-Figure 10.1 illustrates several of the fields that can appear in an instruction, such as the mod field and the r/m field, but the Figure does not show all fields.
+Figure 10-1 illustrates several of the fields that can appear in an instruction, such as the mod field and the r/m field, but Figure 10-1 does not show all fields.
 Several smaller fields also appear in certain instructions, sometimes within the opcode bytes themselves.
-Table 10.4 is a complete list of all fields appearing in the Intel486 Microprocessor instruction set.
-Further ahead, following Table 10.4, are detailed tables for each field.
+Table 10-6 is a complete list of all fields appearing in the Am486DX/DX2 microprocessor instruction set.
+Detailed tables for each field follow Table 10-6.